bjmcnabb/onc_toolbox/README.md

-This repository provides Python scripts built on Ocean Networks Canada (ONC) Oceans 3.0 database to 1) search for available devices by ocean properties (e.g 'salinity'), and 2) order data products from the Oceans 3.0 server containing datasets with those properties.
+This repository provides Python scripts to:
+1) search for available instrument deployments on Ocean Networks Canada (ONC) Oceans 3.0 database by ocean properties (e.g 'salinity'), and
+2) order data products from the Oceans 3.0 server containing those properties.

 This toolbox allows the user to search for instrument deployments for a given time range and geographic extent, using property keywords (e.g. "salinity") or partial keywords (e.g. "sal").
 Users can additionally define a polygon of geogrpahic coordiantes to further restrict the search area.
 Data orders will also automatically generate a metadata csv file, and the `write_shp` function can be run to subsequently generate shapefiles for metadata input into GIS software.